qaffe/dotfiles/README.md

 # MY DOTFILES
 These are my own personal dotfiles that I am using currently.
-They were originally made on Arch with x11 in mind, though I may switch to Wayland in the future.
+They were originally made on Arch with x11 in mind, though they have evolved over time and I've swapped to Wayland.
 I use this system for working on whatever projects I have as well as gaming.
 This is the only dotfiles repository I have, so it is subject to constant change.

 ## THINGS TO KNOW
 - This repo is WIP